gmusicproxy/gmusicproxy/README.md

      - `transient`: a `no` creates a persistent station that will be registered into the account [default: `yes`]
      - `name`: the name of the persistent station to create [required if `transient` is `no`]
      - [See common request options](#reqoptions)
-- `/get_new_station_by_id`: reports as M3U playlist the content of a new (transient or permanent) station created on a specified id of an artist/album/song [requires A.A.].
+- `/get_new_station_by_id`: returns a playlist containing tracks from a new (transient or permanent) station created on a specified id of an artist/album/song [requires A.A.].
   Allowed parameters:
      - `id`: the unique identifier of the artist/album/song [required]
      - `type`: the type of id specified among `artist`, `album` and `song` [required]
      - `transient`: a `no` creates a persistent station that will be registered into the account [default: `yes`]
      - `name`: the name of the persistent station to create [required if `transient` is `no`]
      - [See common request options](#reqoptions)
-- `/get_station`: reports an M3U playlist of tracks associated to the given station  [requires A.A.].
+- `/get_station`: reports a playlist of tracks associated to the given station  [requires A.A.].
   Allowed parameters:
      - `id`: the unique identifier of the station [required]
      - [See common request options](#reqoptions)
-- `/get_ifl_station`: reports an M3U playlist of tracks associated to the automatic "I'm feeling lucky" station  [requires A.A.].
+- `/get_ifl_station`: reports a playlist of tracks associated to the automatic "I'm feeling lucky" station  [requires A.A.].
   Allowed parameters:
      - [See common request options](#reqoptions)
 - `/get_playlist`: reports the content of a registered playlist Allowed parameters:
      - `id`: the unique identifier of the playlist [required]
      - [See common request options](#reqoptions)
-- `/get_album`: reports the content of an album as an M3U playlist.
+- `/get_album`: reports the content of an album as a playlist.
   Allowed parameters:
      - `id`: the unique identifier of the album [required]
      - [See common request options](#reqoptions)